Comparison of Poisson structures and Poisson-Lie dynamical r-matrices: Introduction and main results

 \section{Introduction and main results}

-We construct Poisson isomorphisms between the formal Poisson manifolds $\g^*$ and $G^*$, where $\g$ is a finite dimensional quasitriangular Lie bialgebra.
+We construct Poisson isomorphisms between the formal Poisson manifolds $\g^*$ and $G^*$, where $\g$ is a finite dimensional quasitriangular Lie bialgebra (Thm. \ref{thm:main}).
 Here $\g^*$ is equipped with its Lie-Poisson (or Kostant-Kirillov-Souriau) structure, and $G^*$ with its Poisson-Lie structure.

-This result may be viewed as a generalization of the formal version of \cite{GW} (later reproved in \cite{Al}, Theorem 1, and \cite{Bo}), where Ginzburg and Weinstein construct a Poisson diffeomorphism between the real Poisson manifolds $\k^*$ and $K^*$, where $K$ is a compact Lie group and $\k$ is its Lie algebra.
+Thm. \ref{thm:main} may be viewed as a generalization of the formal version of \cite{GW} (later reproved in \cite{Al}, Thm.
+1, and \cite{Bo}), where Ginzburg and Weinstein construct a Poisson diffeomorphism between the real Poisson manifolds $\k^*$ and $K^*$, where $K$ is a compact Lie group and $\k$ is its Lie algebra.
 It can also be viewed as a new result in the subject of linearization of Poisson structures; e.g., in contrast with our result, it has been shown in \cite{Ch} that not all Poisson structures on Poisson-Lie groups are linearizable.

-Our result relies on constructing a map $g(\lambda) : \g^* \to G$ satisfying a differential equation.
-We give two constructions of $g(\lambda)$: the first one uses the theory of the classical Yang-Baxter equation and gauge transformations; the second one relies of the theory of quantization of Lie bialgebras.
+We give two proofs of Thm. \ref{thm:main}.
+The first proof relies on a nondegeneracy assumption and is geometric.
+Namely, it relies on the construction of a map $g(\lambda) : \g^* \to G$ satisfying a differential equation, which is achieved by using the theory of the classical Yang-Baxter equation and gauge transformations.
+Note that a geometric proof of the same result, not relying on the nondegeneracy assumption, is given in \cite{AM2}.
+The second proof relies of the theory of quantization of Lie bialgebras.